The Thunderbolts – Marvel’s Super Team of Bad Guys That Aren’t Really Bad

 Compared to most of the other teams introduced in the MCU, the Thunderbolts are relatively new.
 They first appeared in the comics twenty-six years ago.
-Like DC’s Suicide Squad, it’s made up of not-so-reformed baddies that decide to fight for the side of good (sometimes).
-The team’s creation was hinted at in The Falcon and the Winter Soldier, Black Widow, and Wakanda Forever.
-The team is getting its own movie next year, capping off Phase 5.
+Like DC’s Suicide Squad, it’s made up of not-so-reformed baddies who decide to fight for the side of good (sometimes).

 Thunderbolts: The Antihero Team

 “Justice, like lightning, ever should appear to few men’s ruin, but to all men’s fear.”Advertisement– Thunderbolts #1

 After Earth’s biggest superheroes were declared dead thanks to Onslaught (surprise–they weren’t really dead), Baron Zemo decided to replace them with a group of criminal villains he could lead called the Masters of Evil.
 He convinced them to rebrand as the Thunderbolts and put them in a place of trust and power–like the Avengers.
 All by doing villain stuff like deceiving the authorities and the public.

 Zemo being Zemo, he couldn’t hold the secret intentions of the team.
 They enjoyed the respect they were getting, so the Thunderbolts defected and reformed into a virtuous group.
 Over the years since they left Zemo behind, the Thunderbolts have been led by Hawkeye, Luke Cage, and the Winter Soldier.
 Captain America mentored them for a bit.
 They’ve also fallen victim to bad leadership and turned into a corrupted, brutal patrolling force for Norman Osborn and Wilson Fisk (not at the same time).